 People in other states love to paint California with a broad liberal brush.
 But we Californians know better.
 We know that Oroville is squarely in the very red State of Jefferson.

 Voters there, along with most of Butte, Yuba and Sutter counties, bought into Trump’s plan to shrink and shake up the federal government and Make America Great Again.
-But, as it turns out, shrinking and shaking up the government comes with price, even for the loyal.
+But, as it turns out, shrinking and shaking up the government comes at a price, even for the loyal.